-(1) We will continue to develop world-leading emissions control technology for ICE vehicles that enable manufacturers to increase the fuel economy and decrease their tailpipe emissions for CO2, whilst meeting ever stricter particulate and NOx emissions standards, top maximise our profits from this business in the medium term.
-(2) Develop and commercialise world-leading, cost-competitive, high performance cathode materials for electric vehicle batteries that will enable OEMS to transition the passenger car fleet to zero emission vehicles (BEVs) in the medium
+We will continue to develop world-leading emissions control technology for ICE vehicles that enable manufacturers to increase the fuel economy and decrease their tailpipe emissions for CO2, whilst meeting ever stricter particulate and NOx emissions standards, top maximise our profits from this business in the medium term.
+We are developing and commercialise world-leading, cost-competitive, high performance cathode materials for electric vehicle batteries that will enable OEMS to transition the passenger car fleet to zero emission vehicles (BEVs) in the medium Our first commercial plant in Konin, Poland is expected to start production in 2022 and supply platforms in production in 2024.
+This plant will have an initial capacity of 10,000 metric tonnes, with potential for expansion to 100,000 metric tonnes.